kubernetes/website/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions.md

 `CustomResourceDefinitions` can act as the data model behind custom controllers or automation programs.

-A `CustomResourceDefinition` creates the REST API for a `CustomResource` of your chosen name.
+A `CustomResourceDefinition` creates the REST API for a custom resource of your chosen name.

 ## Creating a CustomResourceDefinition